ceu-lang/pico-ceu/examples/race/README.md

 The LifeBar procedure has two fields: the ```life```, that stores the currently life points the user have, and the ```maxLife```, that stores the maximum life points the user can have.
 In the line 3, we define that the user initiate the game with the maximum life, that is set in line 2 with the value 5, which means that the car have to collide 5 times to finalize the game with a Game Over message.

-On lines 13 to 15 we draw a green rectangle in top left corner of the window with height equals 1 and length equals to the ```life``` variable content, what will produce a bar in which every pixel symbolize a life point.
+At lines 13 to 15 we draw a green rectangle in top left corner of the window with height equals 1 and length equals to the ```life``` variable content, what will produce a bar in which every pixel symbolize a life point.
 But before we draw the bar, we need to clean the window space reserved for the bar.
-This is done on lines 9 to 11, where we draw a gray (the color of the window background) rectangle to clean all the bar.
+This is done at lines 9 to 11, where we draw a gray (the color of the window background) rectangle to clean all the bar.
 We used the ```maxLife``` to ensure that all the bar will be cleaned.
 Try to replace the ```maxLife``` in line 11 with ```life``` to see the behavior difference.

-On line 16 we are awaiting an event.
+At line 16 we are awaiting an event.
 In Céu, we can use internal events as a signaling mechanism among trails.
 A program can ```await``` internal events, which can be signaled through the ```emit``` statement.

 > Internal events, unlike external events, do not represent real devices and are defined by the programmer.
 Internal events serve as signalling and communication mechanisms among trails in a program.

 In the LifeBar procedure, we are awaiting a ```decreaseLife``` event and emitting a ```gameOver``` event.
 We didn't discuss yet from when the ```decreaseLife``` event will be emitted, but is certainly from other trail.
 By the semantics of our game, we also know that the life should be decreased when the car collides with an obstacle.

 When the LifeBar receives the ```decreaseLife``` event, the ```life``` variable is decremented.
-On line 20, we verify if the life points are over.
+At line 20, we verify if the life points are over.
 If yes, we emit a ```gameOver``` event, that should be treated by other trail.

 It's important to mention that the events are declared as public fields (on the line 1) so that the rest of the application could emit or await them.